seven5/seven5.github.io/tutorial.md

 9.x series will likely work.

 ## Add postgres your heroku app

+> It would be great if somebody could try to get these applicaitons work
+> under mysql since both qbs and heroku support that relational system.

 You can add the production database to your heroku app like this: